 We have seen a small improvement in his behavior but I’m not sure if it’s the corn-free thing or some of the new sensory therapies we’ve been trying.

-- 4 Tbsp Earth Balance butter or Earth Balance coconut spread or coconut oil
+- 4 Tbsp non-dairy butter, ghee, or coconut oil

-- ¾ C sugar OR sifted coconut palm sugar OR ½ C Date Paste (see above)
+- ¾ C sugar OR sifted coconut palm sugar OR ½ C Date Paste (see link above)

 - ½ tsp salt

 - ½ C full fat canned coconut milk

 - Melt the butter or coconut oil over medium-low heat and set aside to cool.